A Brief History of the Automobile Industry in India

 As the manufacturing process in the early 2000s gained strength, car exports were quite slow in that period.
-Maruti Suzuki was among the best selling car brands and that began sending vehicles to the main European markets.
+Maruti Suzuki was among the best-selling car brands and began sending vehicles to the main European markets.

 During the same decade, the government of India introduced mandatory emission standards to reduce the pollution produced by vehicles.
 The updated guidelines were known as ‘Bharat Stage’ and came into force in the main cities since these standards were based on strict European standards.

 Currently, Bharat Stage IV is implemented in 13 cities including Delhi (NCR), Mumbai, Calcutta, Chennai, Bangalore, Hyderabad, Ahmedabad, Pune, Surat, Kanpur, Lucknow, Solapur, and Agra while the rest of the nation is still under Bharat Stage III.

 Over the years, the automotive market in India has evolved by leaps and bounds, as almost all large companies are present in the country.
 India has now become a center for car manufacturers to install their plants to manufacture vehicles destined for national and international markets.